mariaroch9/Bikesharing/README.md

 # Bikesharing
 # Background:
-We are using Citi Bike Data to help predict if the same idea can be replicated and work in Des Moines.
-We needed a solid business proposal to convince investors that a bike-sharing program in Des Moines will be profitable.
+I  used Citi Bike Data to help predict if the same idea can be replicated and work in Des Moines.
+I needed a solid business proposal to convince investors that a bike-sharing program in Des Moines will be profitable.

 For this analysis, I cleaned the data using Pandas and then used Tableau to help with the visualizations and create interactive visualizations.